 What is the sound of youth and rebellion?
 Where does it come from?
 What effect, if any, has it had on society as a whole?
-This study of popular music offers a chance to examine a diverse cross section of history through the lens of easily palatable and familiar sounds.
+This study of popular music offers a chance to examine a diverse cross section of music history through the lens of easily palatable and familiar sounds.

-Aural Skills III
+Music Theory and Aural Skills III